LuciferUchiha/old.georgerowlands.ch/docs/Programming/C/Essentials/2-variables.md

 ---
 title: Variables and data types
 description: How do variables work in C and what data types are there.
-tags: [C, variables, data types, command line arguments, visibility, const, static, define, sizeof]
+tags: [c, variables, data types, command line arguments, visibility, const, static, define, sizeof]
 ---

 ## Variables and data types